-2.68 The largest capacity shortfall for commercial and industrial wastes is for non-inert landfill.
-The capacity gap figures are shown in table 2.7, this includes only a small element of LACW in the form of incinerator bottom ash[°] (IBA), counted in annual capacity figures post 2015.
+The largest capacity shortfall for C&I wastes is for non-inert landfill.
+The capacity gap figures are shown in Table 2.8, this includes only a small element of LACW in the form of incinerator bottom ash6 (IBA), counted in annual capacity figures post 2015.
 There is also a need for food waste composting facilities which could be shared for LACW and commercial requirements.
 There is also a marginal need for a small-scale thermal treatment facility to manage industrial waste and which might also contribute to local demand for energy and heat.